PRACTICE MAKES PERFECT

-MG&CC has continued their commitment to improve their on-site practice facilities.
+We have continued their commitment to improve our on-site practice facilities.
 Presently we have a full service, 320 yard driving range, large putting green as well as fully dedicated greenside short game area that includes a practice sand bunker and chipping/pitching areas.

 Future plans include enhancements to existing amenities and continuing to add key components to position the MG&CC as a premier player development facility.

 Seasonal range packages for members and non-members are available.
 A variety of sizes of practice balls are available on a daily basis for both members and guests.

 Short Par 4 eases you into your round.
 Hit your drive to the top of the hill to leave yourself a short iron to the green.

 One of the most scenic holes on the course, the 2nd is a short par 3 that over looks the city of Moncton.
 Short right is a good miss on this hole.

 A long par 4 with a slight dog-leg right.
 The green is wider than it is long and leaving yourself a short iron to the green is an advantage.

 The only par 5 on the front starts with a blind tee shot.
 Tee shot down the right side and you might have a chance at the green in two.
 Be careful though as it is guarded with a pond in the front left that you can't see from the fairway.
 Ideal 2nd shot is a lay-up to the top of the hill for a short wedge to the green.

 A sharp dog-leg left leaves you with two options off the tee.
 Hit it over the tree or straight down the fairway.
 Being in the fairway is a premium coming into a slightly elevate firm green.

 The first of three 200+ yard par 3's.
 While you may be tempted to go for the pin beware as the green is heavily sloped on both sides.
 Keep it short of the green for an easy chip and putt for par.